Dimensional World ex U.S. Core Equity 2 ETF (NYSEARCA:DFAX) is Destiny Wealth Partners LLC’s Largest Position

-Destiny Wealth Partners LLC lessened its holdings in shares of Dimensional World ex U.S. Core Equity 2 ETF (NYSEARCA:DFAX – Free Report) by 1.8% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 943,884 shares of the company’s stock after selling 17,321 shares during the period.
-Dimensional World ex U.S. Core Equity 2 ETF accounts for approximately 4.3% of Destiny Wealth Partners LLC’s investment portfolio, making the stock its biggest position.
-Destiny Wealth Partners LLC owned about 0.38% of Dimensional World ex U.S. Core Equity 2 ETF worth $21,256,000 as of its most recent SEC filing.
+Destiny Wealth Partners LLC cut its holdings in shares of Dimensional World ex U.S. Core Equity 2 ETF (NYSEARCA:DFAX – Free Report) by 1.8% during the third quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 943,884 shares of the company’s stock after selling 17,321 shares during the quarter.
+Dimensional World ex U.S. Core Equity 2 ETF accounts for 4.3% of Destiny Wealth Partners LLC’s investment portfolio, making the stock its largest position.
+Destiny Wealth Partners LLC owned approximately 0.38% of Dimensional World ex U.S. Core Equity 2 ETF worth $21,256,000 as of its most recent SEC filing.

-Dimensional World ex U.S. Core Equity 2 ETF Stock Up 0.6 %
+Dimensional World ex U.S. Core Equity 2 ETF Trading Up 0.6 %

 The Dimensional World ex U.S. Core Equity 2 ETF (DFAX) is an exchange-traded fund that mostly invests in small-cap stocks.
 The fund actively invests in non-US companies around the globe, with a focus on small- cap stocks.
 DFAX was launched on Mar 6, 2008 and is managed by Dimensional.